dkoh12/llm/README.md

 ollama run codellama:latest
 ```

-run
+To interact only with Ollama LLM Agent / chatbot, run
 ```
 python src/ollama_api.py
 ```

 Note - Ollama and LM Studio downloads models in different locations.
-There are OSS tools out there to create a symlink out there.
+There are OSS tools out there to create a symlink.
 This repo does not come with that.

 ## Playing with LLM

 To play with the overall LLM Agent / chatbot, run
 ```
 python llm.py
 ```